 - a.
 Safety data sheet - b.
 Environmental Product Declaration (EPD).
 In Norwegian, EPDs as of 2012 contains information on substances from REACH's candidate list.
 In non-Norwegian EPDs, this information is voluntary. - c.
 CE marked construction products must document the content of substances on REACH's candidate list in a declaration of conformity.
+NB!
+CE marking is a European scheme, so the Norwegian Priority list is not considered in this scheme.

-If a product's content or composition cannot be documented, a legal representative of the manufacture must provide written confirmation that the product does not contain substances on the priority list or on the abovementioned REACH lists.
+If a product's content or composition cannot be documented, a legal representative of the manufacture must provide written confirmation that the product does not contain substances on the priority list or on the above-mentioned REACH list.